chriswoodle/droplit-ble-gateway/Readme.md

 Before using a cellular connection, you may want to test the Raspberry Pi on a local network connection.
 > On the Raspberry Pi Zero W, you may encounter connectivity issues when using both WiFi and Bluetooth at the same time.

-First make sure your Raspbery Pi has NodeJs installed.
+First make sure your Raspberry Pi has NodeJs installed.
 You can install node by following this guide [here](https://docs.droplit.io/docs/install-nodejs-on-linux).
 You will need the `arm-v6` release of node.

 After installing node, make sure you [configure the npm global install directory](https://docs.droplit.io/docs/install-nodejs-on-linux#installing-node-modules-globally-linux-desktop-emb).